Bbright2001/ERC4626_tokenized_Vault/NOTES.md

 Use library to safely transfer DAI

+  transfer DAI from sender to vault
+    calculate shares to mint
-Mint vault shares to receiver
+    mint shares to receiver
+    return shares minted

 3. withdraw(amount, receiver, owner)
 Modifier: onlyWhenNotPaused